kube-logging/logging-operator/README.md

 ---

 ## Troubleshooting
+:construction: The **master branch** is under heavy development.
+Please use [releases](https://github.com/banzaicloud/logging-operator/releases) instead of the master branch to get stable software.

 If you encounter any problems that the documentation does not address, please [file an issue](https://github.com/banzaicloud/logging-operator/issues) or talk to us on the Banzai Cloud Slack channel [#logging-operator](https://slack.banzaicloud.io/).